 Make sure you have a production team – Director/Producer/Stage Manger

-Make sure have the time to commit to planning, organising and running three rehearsals a week.
+Make sure have the time to commit to planning, organising and running three rehearsals a week - it really adds up!

 Register Your Show and Team

 The next step is to send a message to the LUTG Exec via the Facebook page.
-On this email you need to state which show you would like to put on, who will be on the production team.
+On this message you need to state which show you would like to put on and who will be on the production team.

 The next step is proposals.
 This is where you will get together a presentation and deliver it to the membership in a General Meeting.
 Although this sounds quite scary, it’s a laid back meeting and everyone will be behind you and supportive.
 For this you will need to create a presentation showcasing you ideas.
 An example presentation can be found here: